Robin Trower: Equipment

 Trower uses between one and three 100-watt Marshall heads with four to six cabinets on stage.
 While he usually uses two JCM 800s and a JCM 900, he also links 100-watt Marshall Plexi heads.
 In studio sessions, Trower uses a mix of amplifiers, such as a Fender Blues Junior and Cornell Plexi Amplifiers models to acquire different tonality.

 He has recently been using Fulltone pedals and effects.
 He favors the OCD, Distortion Pro, Fat Boost, CLYDE Deluxe Wah, Deja Vibe 2, Soul-Bender, and a BOSS Chromatic Tuner.
 He runs his Deja Vibe into his distortion pedal to get his famous tone.
 He was given his own signature Fulltone Robin Trower Overdrive in late 2008.

-For his 2009 and 2011 US tours Trower was using his Fender Custom Shop Signature Stratocaster into a Fulltone Deja Vibe 2, Fulltone Wahfull, Fulltone Clyde Standard Wah, Fulltone Full Drive, Fulltone Robin Trower Overdrive, and Boss TU-2 Chromatic Tuner into two Marshall Vintage Modern 2466 heads.
+For his 2009 and 2011 US tours, Trower was using his Fender Custom Shop Signature Stratocaster into a Fulltone Deja Vibe 2, Fulltone Wahfull, Fulltone Clyde Standard Wah, Fulltone Full Drive, Fulltone Robin Trower Overdrive, and Boss TU-2 Chromatic Tuner into two Marshall Vintage Modern 2466 heads.

-On his 2018 and 2025 tours he used the same gear but through two 50 watt Marshall Plexi Reissue Heads, the 1987X.
+On his 2018 and 2025 tours, he used the same gear but through two 50 watt Marshall Plexi Reissue Heads, the 1987X.

 Personal life

 Trower identifies as a Christian.
 When asked about his religious beliefs in a 2019 interview, Trower responded: "To be honest, I think I was chosen to have faith.
 At a very early age.
 We had Scripture at school, and it just rang a bell with me.
 That’s the only way I can explain it.
 Hearing the Gospels rang something inside of me.
 [My faith] helps to keep me on track, and not start wandering down useless paths."
-While admitted that he had "fallen away a bit from going to Mass lately," Trower nevertheless reaffirmed his identification as a Catholic.
+While admitting that he had "fallen away a bit from going to Mass lately," Trower nevertheless reaffirmed his identification as a Catholic.

 Describing his self-care routine in a 2022 interview, Trower stated that "[during] the last 20 years or so, it’s been no alcohol, no tobacco, no drugs, a sensible diet, a little bit of exercise and a lot of prayer."

 Trower married his wife Andrea in 1968, remaining married until her death in 2014.

 Trower is an avid reader, and has cited Patrick O'Brian's nautical-themed Aubrey–Maturin series as a personal favorite, asserting that "It’s very rich in language.
 I love the idea of the sea, and I’ve got a breviary that explains all of the terminology, so I can go to that."
 Trower also enjoys reading about the Second World War and considers Winston Churchill a personal hero.